Charmonium tetraquarks and pentaquarks or an additional quark?

-Fig 2. of \cite{3900ratio} may contain evidence of the second predicted decays of $X(3550)$ and $R(3760)$.
-The predicted $X(4200)$ decay overlaps with the observed $\psi(4160)$ decay \cite{psi4160} and could provide a reason why the experimental signal is approximately double the calculated amount expected for the latter decay.

-The question mark associated with $X^\pm(5568)$ denotes the fact that only one collaboration has found evidence for it.
-Other collaborations with experiments at different CM energies or with different kinematics did not find evidence for this resonance.
-Due to the predicted prompt production and strong decay of $X^\pm(5568)$, certain experiments may not have had the optimal geometry to reproduce the results of \cite{5568}.
+The question mark associated with $X^\pm(5568)$ denotes the fact that only the D0 collaboration has found evidence for it; other collaborations have searched for $X^\pm(5568)$ but have not found it.
+Fig. 2 of \cite{LHCb_5810} together with fig. 2a of \cite{ATLAS_5810} may contain hints of the predicted decays to $X^+(5660)$ and $X^+(5810)$.